TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.NairaCheckout/README.md

 3. Once installed you should see `Naira (Mavapay)`, included in the side nav of your instance in the wallets section

-4. Log in to your Mavapay account on a new tab, on the dashboard, you'd see your Test Keys.
+4. Log in to your Mavapay account on a new tab, on the dashboard, you'd see your Secret.
 Copy the key.

 5. Head back to your BTCPay Server instance, click on `Naira (Mavapay)` in the side nav, and paste the key into the `Mavapay API Key` input field.